agill17/rds-operator/README.md

     // Engine is a required field
     Engine *string `type:"string" required:"true"`
    ```
+- So the only valid values for DBClusters are aurora-mysql and aurora-postgresql

 # Features
 - _**Create**_ ( **All RDS Databases**, Subnet groups )